 When Mrs. Powell asked Benjamin Franklin: “Well, Doctor, what have we got, a republic or a monarchy?”
 Mr. Franklin responded, “A republic, if you can keep it.”
 However, it is impossible for the people to keep our Constitutional Republic if they remain ignorant of the law and its history.

-For that reason, in March of 1993, a small group of people privately formed Team Law as a private organization dedicated to preserving our nation through self-education in: Law, its history and language.
+For that reason, a small group of people privately formed Team Law as a private organization dedicated to preserving our nation through self-education in: Law, its history and language.
 Accordingly, our purpose is to help people learn how to learn the law through their own firsthand study of the law itself and its history.

 Only by so studying the law from its source can anyone actually learn the law and know they understand it correctly.
 Only by so learning the law can we: obey, honor, sustain, comply with and/or apply the law.
 Only by so applying the law can we work together to keep our Constitutional Republic and save our nation.

 As Team Law successfully helped its Beneficiaries learn how to learn the law (from its source; through personal firsthand study) those beneficiaries recognized their desire to support Team Law with their own private grants, freely donated to support Team Law for the work we had already done.

-The word about Team Law began to spread: first, by word of mouth from active Team Law beneficiaries; then, by radio interviews with Team Law's Trustee; and, by invitations to seminars, etc.; finally, by people discovering our internet presence, etc. As the word spread others discovered Team Law's work and wanted to get involved.
+The word of Team Law began to spread: first, by word of mouth from active Team Law beneficiaries; then, by radio interviews of Team Law's Trustee; and, by invitations to seminars, etc.; finally, by people discovering our internet presence, etc. As the word spread others discovered Team Law's work and wanted to get involved.